 Buttons, buttons, and more buttons are all it takes to make this festive tree.
-Hot-glue new or vintage buttons to a foam cone and then display the creation on a table or mantel.
+Hot-glue new or vintage buttons to a foam cone and then display your masterpiece on a table or mantel.

 Try this easy project that requires few materials and looks great sparkling from atop a mantel or buffet table.